-Fee and commission income which are not integral part of the effective interest rate are recognised as income as the services are provided.
+Fee and commission income which are not integral part of the effective interest rate are recognised as income as the consideration expected or received in exchange of the services provided to the customers.
 Fee and commission income is earned from a diverse range of services provided by the Bank to its customers and accounted for as follows:

-- income earned is recognised as revenue when a performance obligation is satisfied (for example, fees arising from negotiating, facilitating, coordinating, or participating in the negotiation of, a transaction for a third-party, irrespective of whether the Bank is participating in the financing arrangement and as agreed by the beneficiary of such services); and - income earned from the provision of services is recognised as revenue as the services are provided.
+- Income earned on the execution of a significant act is recognised as revenue when the act is completed (for example, fees arising from negotiating, facilitating, coordinating, or participating in the negotiation of, a transaction for a third-party, irrespective of whether the Bank is participating in the financing arrangement and as agreed by the beneficiary of such services); and - Income earned from the provision of services is recognised as revenue as the services are provided.